ax-lab/byte/docs/blocks.md

 # Blocks

+TODO: a bunch of this has changed since the original idea, update

 Blocks make for the fundamental structure of a Byte file.
 They provide a well-defined structure for the language and provide the building blocks for the language extensible and dynamic syntax.